curioussoulscafe/curious-souls-cafe/README.md

 ## 🎲 A Fun Little Secret!

 Did you know there's a little Easter egg in the Curious Souls Café web app?
 The colors of the virtual question cards (when you highlight a question or a saved one by a click/tap) aren't just random!
 They're designed to subtly match the fun [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our event facilitators to make those in-person discussions even more engaging.
 It's a small nod to bring a bit of that real-world fun into your digital experience!

+## 📚 Introducing the Question Decks

+Our in-person Curious Souls Café meetup is your space for meaningful conversations and deep self-reflection.
+Like a cozy neighborhood café, it’s a place to share ideas, explore life’s big questions, and connect with others in an open and welcoming way.
+At the heart of the Curious Souls Café experience are **questions**, thoughtfully designed by us or third parties to guide you through soul-searching discussions.
+Whether you're reflecting on your personal journey, navigating life changes, or building deeper connections, these decks spark introspection and encourage engaging dialogue.

+Explore diverse themes like self-discovery, happiness, love, and authenticity, or revisit thought-provoking prompts inspired by our global community.
+These questions help uncover insights about who you are, where you've been, and where you’re headed:

+- **Curious Talk**: A guide for self-discovery and discussions about your past, present, and future.
+- **Transitions**: Navigate life’s changes with prompts that foster reflection and personal growth.
+- **Happiness**: Define joy, discover its sources, and cultivate more of it in your life.
+- **Love Relationships**: Deepen your connections and reflect on the dynamics of love and intimacy.
+- **Past Questions**: Engage with prompts shared by participants from around the world.
+- **Authenticity**: Align your actions with your values and embrace your true self.
+- **The Mind Speaks**: Reflect on thoughts, beliefs, and mindfulness.

+💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html) from our global events.

+Let these decks inspire your journey of exploration, connection, and growth!

 ## 📂 For the Tech-Savvy: How the Source Code is Structured